 Rajeev Shah has served as a member of our board of directors since March 2017.
-Mr. Shah is a Managing Director and Portfolio Manager at RA Capital Management, LLC, or RA Capital, an investment management company.
-Prior to joining RA Capital in 2004, Mr. Shah was a Senior Project Leader at Altus Pharmaceuticals Inc., a spin-off of Vertex Pharmaceuticals Inc., from 2001 to 2004.
-Mr. Shah is currently a member of the board of directors of Ra Pharmaceuticals, Inc., Kala Pharmaceuticals Inc., Eidos Therapeutics, Inc. and KalVista Pharmaceuticals, Inc., all of which are public biopharmaceutical companies.
-Mr. Shah also serves as a member of the board of directors for a number of private companies.
-Mr. Shah holds a B.A. in Chemistry from Cornell University.
+Mr. Shah has been a managing partner at RA Capital Management, L.P., a multi-stage investment manager dedicated to evidence-based investing in public and private healthcare and life science companies that are developing drugs, medical devices, and diagnostics, since 2004.
+Mr. Shah is also a member of the board of directors of Eidos Therapeutics, Inc., Kala Pharmaceuticals, Inc., Satsuma Pharmaceuticals, Inc., Ra Pharmaceuticals, Inc. and Black Diamond Therapeutics, Inc. Mr. Shah was previously a member of the board of directors of KalVista Pharmaceuticals, Inc., a public pharmaceutical company, from June 2015 through April 2018.
+Mr. Shah received a B.A. in Chemistry from Cornell University.
 Mr. Shah is qualified to serve on our board of directors because of his extensive leadership experience, his public company board experience and his experience investing in life science companies.

 Adam Stone has served as a member of our board of directors since November 2015.
 Mr. Stone is currently the Chief Investment Officer of Perceptive Advisors, a life science focused hedge fund, where he has worked since May 2006.
 Mr. Stone received a B.A. from Princeton University.
 Mr. Stone is qualified to serve on our board of directors because of his extensive experience developing early-stage biotech and health care companies.

 Lynne Sullivan has served as a member of our board of directors since November 2015.
-Ms. Sullivan is currently the Chief Financial Officer for Compass Therapeutics, LLC, a biotechnology company, or Compass, where she has worked since December 2018.
+Ms. Sullivan served as the Chief Financial Officer for Compass Therapeutics, LLC, a biotechnology company, or Compass, from December 2018 to August 2019.
 Prior to Compass, Ms. Sullivan served as Biogen's Senior Vice President of Finance from 2016 to December 2018, where she also served as Vice President of Tax and Corporate Finance from February 2015 to March 2016 and Vice President of Tax from April 2008 to February 2015.
-Ms. Sullivan is currently a member of the board of directors of resTORbio, Inc., a public biopharmaceutical company.
+Ms. Sullivan is currently a member of the board of directors of resTORbio, Inc. and BiomX Inc., both of which are public biopharmaceutical companies.
+Ms. Sullivan also serves on the board of Inheris Biopharma, Inc., a private biopharmaceutical company.
 She received an M.S. in Taxation from Bentley University and a B.S.B.A. from Suffolk University.
 Ms. Sullivan was a Certified Public Account for over 20 years.
 Ms. Sullivan is qualified to serve on our board of directors because of her extensive experience in public accounting and financial expertise and her experience working in the healthcare sector.

-Section 16(a) beneficial ownership reporting compliance
+Delinquent Section 16(a) Reports